Are you on the search for fun things to do in Alabama? We’ve got you covered!

 The home has been renovated after it was bombed on January 30 in 1956 while his family was still inside.
 Luckily no one was harmed in the attack, and visitors can experience its original charm.

 People have lived in Alabama for much longer than you might think!
-Learning about the prehistoric Mississippian people who lived in the ancient site of the Moundville Archaeological Park of the best things to do in Tuscaloosa.
+Learning about the prehistoric Mississippian people who lived in the ancient site of the Moundville Archaeological Park is one of the best things to do in Alabama.

 The park is made up of 326 acres and 29 flat top mounds where the ancient Mississippian people would hold civic and ceremonial occasions.

-You may assume that Mardi Gras is only celebrated in New Orleans, but Alabama also has a rich history of celebrating this ostentatious holiday and they have the museum to prove it.
+You may assume Mardi Gras is only celebrated in New Orleans, but Alabama also has a rich history of celebrating this ostentatious holiday, and they have the museum to prove it.

 The beautiful southern mansion displays the opulent jewelry, costumes, and even parts of floats that have been part of the Mobile Mardi Gras celebrations of the past.